 CRA Gift Tax Rules for Employers

-Follow the CRA gift tax rules and give your employees gifts instead of cash bonuses and both you and your employee will benefit on your Canadian income tax.
+Follow the Canada Revenue Agency (CRA) gift-tax rules and give your employees gifts instead of cash bonuses, and both you and your employee will benefit on your Canadian income tax.
 Employers can use the total cost of the gift as a tax deduction, and employees don't have to declare the cost of the gift as part of their taxable income.

-The general CRA rule is that all gifts given to employees are considered to be taxable benefits by the Canada Revenue Agency except for the following exemptions:
+The general rule is that all gifts given to employees are considered to be taxable benefits by the CRA except for the following exemptions:

-- Employees may receive a non-cash gift in recognition of long service valued at less than $500 once every five years.
+- Employees may receive noncash gifts in recognition of long service valued at less than $500 once every five years.

 - Employer-provided parties or social events where the cost is $100 per person or less.